Pay 'n Save: Thrifty Corporation and PayLess Drug

 In April 1988, Pay 'n Save was put up for sale.
 The sale attracted interest from Thrifty Corporation, who previously acquired Sportswest from Pay 'n Save in 1984.
 On May 13, Thrifty announced plans to acquire the company's 110 Pay 'n Save drug stores and 37 Bi-Mart discount stores for stock worth $232 million.
 Thrifty also announced plans to keep the Pay 'n Save and Bi-Mart names and the company's current employees.
 In the previous year, Pay 'n Save was left with a $27 million loss and a $49 million loss in 1986.

 In August 1988, Gerald Nathanson, Pay 'n Save president and CEO, resigned from the company.
 Richard Dortch, who began working with Pay 'n Save as a store clerk in 1969, was elected president of the 124-drugstore chain in January 1991.

 By February 1992, Pay 'n Save was once again for sale.
 Days prior to the February 5 announcement, the company announced a loss of $88 million after a $250 million after-tax special charge.
 By March, PayLess Drug Stores, a then subsidiary of Kmart, emerged as a possible buyer for some or all Pay 'n Save 125 drugstores.
 PayLess officials were not able to comment at the time.

 In June 1992, PayLess Drug Stores officially acquired the money-losing Pay 'n Save drug stores from Thrifty Corporation.
 Leonard Green & Partners, a Los Angeles investment firm that specializes in management buyouts agreed to acquire Thrifty Corporation's other division, including Pay 'n Save's Bi-Mart.
 Following the sale, the Pay 'n Save stores were renamed PayLess Drug.

 M. Lamont Bean, the company's president from 1959 to 1984, died on February 5, 2004, at age 79.

+In 2023, Rite Aid, the successor to PayLess Drug, filed for Chapter 11 bankruptcy.
+On May 5, 2025, Rite Aid filed for Chapter 11 bankruptcy for the second time in 2 years, listing assets and liabilities between $1 billion and $10 billion.
+Rite Aid will sell all of its assets as part of its procedure, as it overcomes financial challenges such as debt, increased competition, and inflation, including PayLess Drug.